4ldas/embed-link-generator/README.md

 ## Embed Link Generator
-Embed Link Generator is an open source API which lets you generate safe embed links for sites such as Discord.
+Embed Link Generator is an open source API which lets you generate safe embed links for websites such as Discord, Snapchat, Twitter.

 ## API Documentation